yamanmhj/MLProjectStructureYaman/README.md

 ## Features

 - **Modular Design**: Each stage of the ML process (data ingestion, training, evaluation) is encapsulated in its own module.
-- **Hyperparameter Tuning**: Easily configure and experiment with hyperparameters via YAML files.
+- **Hyperparameter Tuning**: Easily configure and experiment with hyperparameters.
 - **Custom Exception Handling**: Robust error management ensures smooth execution and helpful debugging.
 - **Automation**: Everything is triggered through the `data_injection.py` file, which acts as the entry point.